cysouw/diathesis/text/c05_case.md

 ### [ NAG ] Nominative+accusative+genitive {#sec:case-nominative-accusative-genitive}

 There are also verbs that allow nominative, accusative and genitive, but those verbs often have a possible alternation dropping the genitive (see [@sec:case-accusative-genitive-drop]).
 In a few cases, the genitive argument seems to be in a process of replacement by an accusative (see [@sec:case-genitive-accusative-swap; @sec:case-genitive-accusative-dative-swap]).
-I have only found a single verb that obligatorily needs a case-marked nominative, accusative and genitive arguments, viz. *bezichtigen* 'to accuse' [@next].
+I have only found a single verb that obligatorily requires case-marked nominative, accusative and genitive arguments, viz. *bezichtigen* 'to accuse' [@next].

 ::: ex
 - Ich bezichtige dich des Diebstahls.